The-Malik-of-Codes/Python-Intermidiate-Course-/README.md

 This is for when you are done with the python beginner course.

-I am following patrick from this this YouTube link: https://www.youtube.com/watch?v=HGOBQPFzWKo
+I am following patrick from this YouTube link: https://www.youtube.com/watch?v=HGOBQPFzWKo